All Episodes

 I mean, we're not really supposed to notice any of these patterns, are we?

-Oh, no, no, very frowned upon.
+Oh, no, no, they're very frowned upon.

 Very frowned upon.